 You & Me

-If you’re looking for a classier ambience, then You & Me is the bar for you.
+If you’re looking for a classier ambiance, then You & Me is the bar for you.
 The men here are impeccably dressed, and it is especially popular with good-looking Latin American men.
-The music matches the clientele, so you can expect Reggaeton and Bachata along with more classic pop hits.
-The whole bar is effectively a dancefloor, and it fills during the weekends with an entrance fee that includes a drink.
+The music matches the clientele, so you can expect reggaeton and bachata along with more classic pop hits.
+The whole bar is effectively a dance floor, and it fills up during the weekends with an entrance fee that includes a drink.

 Black and White

-One of the oldest gay bars in Madrid – open since the 80s – and thus it is a popular classic drinking hole for both locals and visitors.
-Here you’ll find a good mixture of ages and types of LGBTQ+ clientele.
-Upstairs at the bar is the main gathering point with drag shows taking part on a small stage, whereas downstairs is a dancefloor playing predominantly Spanish pop music.
+Black and White is one of the oldest gay bars in Madrid—open since the 80s—and a popular classic drinking hole for both locals and visitors.
+Here, you’ll find a good mixture of ages and types of LGBTQ+ clientele.
+Upstairs at the bar is the main gathering point, with drag shows taking place on a small stage, whereas downstairs is a dance floor playing predominantly Spanish pop music.
 Just be sure to watch for the rent boys, as you’ll find a lot of twinks here looking to charge you to take them home.

 LL Bar

-Here the drag shows are the main attraction.
-The show kicks off each night between 11:30 and midnight but arriving earlier secures you a drink special.
-The shows are intimate and as a foreigner you are almost guaranteed to be playfully heckled by the Spanish and Latin American drag queens performing.
-After the performances finish the place tends to empty, but it is a wonderful place to start the night if you like drag and don’t mind being part of the show yourself.
+Here, the drag shows are the main attraction.
+The show kicks off each night between 11:30 and midnight, but arriving earlier secures you a drink special.
+LL Bar's shows are intimate, and as a foreigner, you are almost guaranteed to be playfully heckled by the Spanish and Latin American drag queens performing if you come from the door mid-show.
+After the performances finish, the place tends to empty, but it is a wonderful place to start the night if you like drag and don’t mind being part of the show yourself.

 Image credit: LL Bar